 Find a Good Trainer

 This isn’t a cheap solution but it might be the best way to help you get some more sleep at night.
 A good trainer is going to be able to work with your dog to figure out what’s causing him or her so many problems and help you to figure out a way to get your dog to quiet down.
+Consider how much dog training costs and whether or not it makes sense for your household.
 This is another solution that might not be quick, but it’s one that tends to have a fairly significant chance of working.

 Getting Your Dog to Stop Barking at Night